RyanSh3n/Stable-Lens/README.md

 ## Usage

+To get started with Stable-Lens and reproduce the results, open the included Jupyter notebook (`Stable-Lens-Image-Captioning.ipynb`).

+### Notebook Contents

+Inside the notebook, you will find:

+- **Model Definition**: The notebook contains the model architecture definition, including the CLIP encoder, mapping network (MLP), and Stablelm configuration.

+- **Model Training**: Scripts and code for training the Stable Lens model using your own dataset or pre-existing data.

+- **Model Inference**: Code for generating image captions using the trained model.
+You can provide your own images for caption generation.

+- **Model Evaluation**: Techniques for evaluating the model's performance, including the calculation of BLEU scores to measure the quality of generated captions.

-To get started with Stable-Lens and reproduce the results, you can run the jupyter notebook.
-The pickle files which contain CLIP embeddings alongside captions were generated using the script found [here](https://github.com/rmokady/CLIP_prefix_caption/blob/main/parse_coco.py).
+The pickle files included in this repository contain CLIP embeddings alongside captions and were generated using the script found [here](https://github.com/rmokady/CLIP_prefix_caption/blob/main/parse_coco.py).